yo3gfh/pehlp32/README.md

 http://bytepointer.com/resources/pietrek_in_depth_look_into_pe_format_pt1.htm

 I've organized bits and pieces from the original PEDump code in this DLL as part of a university lab project (a task manager).
-Thanks to Matt for all his work in bringing the MS Windows guts to more light.
+Thanks to Matt for all of his work in bringing the MS Windows guts to more light.
 Please note that this is cca.
 20 years old code.
 I digged it from the bowels of my drive and spiff it a little bit to compile with Pelles's C compiler and to generate a 64 bit version as well.
 It was